 What are the benefits of having a dermatopathologist on staff?

-By having Dr. Mercer on our staff at Georgia Dermatology Partners, we are able to work closely with her when it comes to diagnosing the myriad skin conditions that we see in our patients in our four locations.
+By having Dr. Mercer on our staff at Georgia Dermatology Partners, we are able to work closely with her when it comes to diagnosing the myriad skin, nail and hair conditions that we see in our patients in our four locations.
 Most dermatology practices take biopsies, but then they must send them to off-site labs for analysis by a dermatopathologist.
 That can add days, even weeks, to a diagnosis.
-In the case of skin cancer such as melanoma, it’s not something to treat at a casual pace.
+In the case of a skin cancer such as melanoma, it’s not something to treat at a casual pace.
 Also, when sending biopsies to an off-site lab, it’s never known exactly who may be examining the sample.

 What conditions can a dermatopathologist diagnose?